ProBake error

 Step 1

-Disconnect power at the breaker before doing anything else — LG’s ProBake system moves the heating element to the oven floor and pairs it with a convection fan to circulate heat evenly, so when ProBake fails the most likely culprits are that bottom element or the fan motor.
-Keeping power off throughout protects you from shock and prevents the control board from logging false fault codes during testing.
+First things first, disconnect power at the breaker.
+The LG ProBake system utilizes the heating element on the oven floor along with a convection fan for even baking.
+If ProBake fails, the bottom element or the fan motor are usually the culprits.
+Keeping the power off throughout the process protects you from shock and prevents the control board from logging false fault codes during testing.

 Step 2

-Remove the oven floor panel by backing out the 2 Phillips screws, then disconnect the bottom element’s wire harness and set your multimeter to Rx1 to test continuity across the element terminals.
-A reading of open (no continuity) means the element has burned through and must be replaced — a broken element is the single most common cause of ProBake failure and is often visible as a crack or blister on the element surface.
+Next, remove the oven floor panel by unscrewing the 2 Phillips screws.
+Disconnect the bottom element’s wire harness and set your multimeter to Rx1 to check continuity across the element terminals.
+If you get an open reading (no continuity), it indicates the element has burned through and needs replacement.
+A broken element is the most common reason for ProBake failure, often visible as a crack or blister on its surface.

 Step 3

-Pull the oven’s back interior panel (4 Phillips screws accessed from inside the oven cavity) to reach the convection fan motor, then spin the fan blade by hand to feel for binding or seizure, which indicates a failed bearing.
-If the blade spins freely, test the motor windings on Rx1 — no continuity confirms a burnt winding and the motor needs replacement; a seized blade alone is enough to replace it without further testing.
+Remove the oven’s back interior panel (secured by 4 Phillips screws accessible from inside the oven cavity) to access the convection fan motor.
+Spin the fan blade by hand to check for binding or seizure, which indicates a failed bearing.
+If the blade spins freely, test the motor windings on Rx1.
+No continuity confirms a burnt winding, meaning the motor needs replacement; but if the blade is seized, it should be replaced regardless.

 Step 4

-Locate the temperature sensor on the oven’s back wall, remove its 2 Phillips screws, and disconnect the harness to pull it free for testing.
-At room temperature (around 70°F) a good sensor reads approximately 1,080 ohms on Rx1 — a reading significantly above or below that range means the sensor is feeding the control board bad data, causing ProBake to heat incorrectly or shut down, and the sensor should be replaced.
+Now, locate the temperature sensor on the back wall of the oven.
+Remove its 2 Phillips screws and disconnect the harness to pull it out for testing.
+At room temperature (about 70°F), a good sensor should read approximately 1,080 ohms on Rx1.
+If your reading is significantly out of that range, the sensor is likely sending incorrect data to the control board, causing ProBake to heat improperly or shut down, and it should be replaced.

 Step 5

-Reassemble all panels, restore power, and run a ProBake cycle set to 350°F with a calibrated oven thermometer placed at multiple rack positions to verify even heat distribution.
-Temperature should hold close to 350°F consistently across all positions — if hot or cold spots remain after replacing the faulty component, recheck that the convection fan blade is seated correctly on the motor shaft and spinning freely, as even slight imbalance disrupts airflow.
+Reassemble all panels, restore power, and run a ProBake cycle set to 350°F. Use a calibrated oven thermometer placed at multiple rack positions to confirm even heat distribution.
+The temperature should stay close to 350°F consistently across all positions.
+If you still experience hot or cold spots after replacing the faulty component, check that the convection fan blade is properly seated on the motor shaft and spins freely, as even a slight imbalance can disrupt airflow.

 Where to Buy Replacement Parts